tjmaynes/tjmaynes.com/_posts/2021-09-01-swiftui-multiple-navigationlink-bug-in-ios-14.5+.md

 ---
 layout: post
-title: "SwiftUI Multiple NavigationLink bug in iOS 14.5+"
+title: SwiftUI Multiple NavigationLink bug in iOS 14.5+
+description: There is a bug in SwiftUI 2.0, that occurs in iOS versions 14.5 and up, where your NavigationLink logic will start to redirect in an unexpected way when you have more than two NavigationLinks in the same SwiftUI view.
 author: tjmaynes
 date: 2021-09-01 16:05:24
 published: true